noahschmid/raising-backend/README.md

 ---

 ## 🏁 About the project
-Raising is a mobile app developed by five students of the University of Bern in collaboration with Ubique on behalf of SwissEF in the scope of a 4 month software engineering internship.
-The goal is to create an MVP of a matching platform for investors and startups.
+Raising is a mobile app developed by five students of the University of Bern in collaboration with Ubique on behalf of SwissEF in the scope of a four month software engineering internship.
+The aim was to create an MVP of an app that could bring together potential investors and startups.

-<p align="center"> This is the backend part of our app Rai$ing.
+<p align="center"> This is the Backend of our app Rai$ing.
 You can find our project deliverables  (in German) <a href="https://github.com/olistaehli/raising-deliverables">here!</a>
     <br>
 </p>

+**NOTE: This project has been discontinued and is no longer maintained.**

 ## 📝 Table of Contents
 1. [Installation](#install)